I beg to move,

 My hon.
 Friend is absolutely right.
 The core purpose of the national bereavement care pathway is to show what good care looks like so that it can be rolled out across our NHS.
 My hon.
 Friend is right that we can do that by having bereavement suites and trained gynaecological counsellors and midwives, and we are seeing it.
 The pathway has now been launched in 32 sites, and I must again praise the Government for their initial funding, which supported the establishment of the principle and the pilots, and then the further funding for the roll-out into more sites.

 I echo the comments made by my hon.
 Friends the Members for Eddisbury and for Banbury (Victoria Prentis) about further funding to roll out the pathway to ensure that it reaches the entire NHS nationwide, but 77% of professionals at the pilot sites who were aware of the pathway agree that bereavement care improved in the trust during the trial, and some 95% of parents interviewed agreed that the hospital was a caring and supportive environment.
-We therefore know that the pathway is making a difference and will work, hence why the Government have been so supportive.
+We therefore know that the pathway is making a difference and will work, which is why the Government have been so supportive.
 We just want to ensure that it is rolled out.
 The roll-out has deliberately happened in stages because ensuring that it is effective and embedded is just as important as the initial implementation.

 Others have mentioned the Parental Bereavement (Leave and Pay) Act 2018, which is an incredible and ground-breaking piece of legislation.
 It is the first time that workers have had such a right, and it is one of the best rights in this area in the world.
 I pay tribute to my hon.
 Friend the Member for Thirsk and Malton (Kevin Hollinrake) for so ably and passionately steering the legislation through the House of Commons and then ensuring its passage through the House of Lords and beyond.
 It is game changing, because it means that, from 2020, parents who lose a child up to the age of 18 will be entitled to two weeks’ paid leave.
-That is particularly importantly in relation to this baby loss debate, because it means that parents who lose a child to stillbirth will also be entitled to those two weeks.
+That is particularly important in relation to this baby loss debate, because it means that parents who lose a child to stillbirth will also be entitled to those two weeks.

-For a mother, those extra two weeks may not be a huge change because mothers are entitled to their full maternity leave, but for a father it is game-changing.
+For a mother, those extra two weeks may not be a huge change because mothers are entitled to their full maternity leave, but for a father it is game changing.
 Instead of two weeks’ paternity leave, he will get four weeks, because he will get the additional two weeks of paid leave.
 The Act will make a huge difference to fathers up and down the country who go through the awful experience of a stillbirth.

 I said earlier that this was not a back-patting debate.
 Far, far more needs to be done.
 Earlier we had reference to bereavement suites.
 It is essential that we have bereavement suites in every hospital up and down the country.
 It is not acceptable that any parent should have to suffer a stillbirth or neonatal death in a maternity unit where they can hear happy families, crying babies and people with balloons and teddies—all the joy of that.
 People who are going through this most traumatic of experiences need somewhere quiet for reflection, to grieve and to spend time with their baby in peace.
 We know that we can provide this because NHS trusts up and down the country are providing bereavement suites.
 In Colchester we were lucky to have use of the Rosemary suite, and I am not quite sure what we would have done without it.